Update March 23: Full specs leaked for the Surface Go 2, revealing an outdated processor.

 Microsoft's entry into the budget computing category was a successful one.
 The Surface Go, a $399 2-in-1 tablet, is an excellent secondary machine for students or frequent travelers, especially when you bundle in the optional keyboard and stylus.
 However, there is plenty of room for improvement if Microsoft wants to dethrone the Apple iPad.

 We're nearing the one-year mark since the release of the Surface Go, which means it's time for the rumor mill to start grinding.
 Here is what you should expect from the Surface Go 2 and what we want to see in the upcoming model.

-Microsoft hasn't officially announced a Surface Go 2, but we wouldn't be surprised if its sophomore debut were unveiled before the end of the year.
+Microsoft hasn't officially announced a Surface Go 2, but we wouldn't be surprised if its sophomore debut were unveiled in mid-2020.
 For now, we can only speculate on when that might be.
-If you assume Microsoft adheres to an annual release pattern, then the Surface Go 2 will likely be unveiled in early August.
+If you assume Microsoft adheres to an annual release pattern, then the Surface Go 2 will likely be unveiled before August.

 The Surface Go is positioned as Microsoft's least expensive PC, and there is no evidence suggesting that will change.
 At $399, the Go is a good entry point into the lineup and into Windows 10 touch-screen devices in general.